 How do I get my child to stop name-calling?

-In response to our post, Teasing & Name-calling, Amerin (children 7, 9, 11) asked a question that may have come up for you, too.
+One of our readers asked a question about name-calling that may have come up for you, too.

-We are so glad she asked, because it's normal to hit growth points like this when you are committed to mastering Language of Listening® to create deeper connections and more supportive relationships with your children, and weren't raised that way yourself.
+We are so glad she asked, because it’s normal to hit growth points like this when you are committed to mastering Language of Listening®.
+After all, creating deeper connections and more supportive relationships with your children isn’t easy, especially when you weren’t raised this way yourself.

 Question:

-"So, help me respond to my kids when one of mine is calling the other sibling a name.
-They (the name caller) is usually angry or frustrated.
-How can I get the name calling to stop?
+“So, help me respond to my kids when one of mine is calling the other sibling a name.
+He (the name caller) is usually angry or frustrated.
+How can I get the name-calling to stop?

-Do not try to stop the name-calling; he will do that himself when he is heard.
+Do not try to stop the name-calling; he will do that himself when he feels heard.

 It might sound like this: